emissary-ingress/emissary/reference/core/annotations.md

       - request_label:
         - backend
 ```
-With CRDs above, we open up routes in Ambassador using two separate Ambassador `Mapping` resource.
-These objects are managed separate from the service and must be created and deleted independently.
+With CRDs above, we open up routes in Ambassador using two separate Ambassador `Mapping` resources.
+These objects are managed separately from the service and must be created and deleted independently.

 **Annotations:**
 ```yaml